 • Waiting periods and benefit periods for income protection

-The waiting and benefit periods you select on your Income Protection insurance influence the cost of premiums.
-Choosing a shorter waiting period or more extended benefit period will typically increase your premiums, while having a longer waiting period and shorter benefit period can reduce your premiums.
+The length of waiting and benefit periods you select on your Income Protection insurance influence the cost of premiums.
+Generally, shorter waiting periods and more extended benefit periods will increase premiums and vice versa.

 • How you pay your premiums

-How you fund your insurance, and how often you pay can affect the cost of your premiums.
+How you fund your insurance and the frequency of your payments can impact the cost of your premiums.
 For example, if your insurance premiums are funded via an external rollover payment from your super, you may be eligible for a 15% super tax rebate.
 Paying annually upfront rather than in monthly instalments can also lower your premium.

 • Other factors